 What Is Gov 2001/1002/STAT E-200?

-This is a (soon to be revised first graduate) course in political methodology.
+This is a first graduate or second undergraduate course in political methodology.
 Political methodology is the methodological subfield of the discipline of political science, akin to econometrics within economics, psychometrics within psychology, sociological methodology within sociology, biostatistics within public health and medicine, and dozens of others.
 These methodological subfields are increasingly interconnected across disciplines and are often known together under broader monikers, such as data science, applied statistics, or computational social science.
 Political science is an unusually diverse discipline, welcoming of an exceptionally broad array of approaches, substantive questions, theories, and scholars.
 As such, learning methods within political methodology give you experience with a broader array of specific methods and, a focus on deeper, more unifying perspectives that can help you integrate an understanding of approaches originating in many other areas.

 The goal of political methodology and this course is to give you the tools necessary to do high quality scholarly research.
 We cover three broad, interrelated subjects, and make some progress on each every week.